What Causes Undercut in Welding & How Do You Prevent It?

 Dirt or grit on the welding surfaces tends to block heat transfer.
 This causes undercutting due to a lack of fusion between the base metal and filler.

-If the surface is not ground to the proper shape before welding, its ridges and craters can also cause undercutting through bad heat penetration, bad liquid flow, and over/under-sizing.
+If you don’t grind the surface to the proper shape before welding, its ridges and craters can also cause undercutting through bad heat penetration, bad liquid flow, and over/under-sizing.

 Removing Undercuts for a Bad Weld

-Once it is determined that an undercut is unacceptable, there are a few ways to fit it.
-Like other cavity-based defects, like porosity or surface craters, undercuts can be filled with new weld beads.
+Once you determine that an undercut is unacceptable, there are a few ways to fit it.
+You can fill undercuts with new weld beads like other cavity-based defects, like porosity or surface craters.

 Since undercuts are often narrow and long, stringing or weaving are popular methods to fill them up.
 The welder can decide between these methods by evaluating the width of the undercut; wider sections require weaving.

-Another option is to grind the flaw off with an angle grinder thoroughly.
-This technique is only viable if the joint is thick enough to withstand the decrease in strength.
-For thinner weldments, professionals sometimes add a filler layer after grinding to restore the original thickness.
+Another option is to grind the flaw off thoroughly with an angle grinder.
+This technique is only viable if the joint is thick enough to withstand the decrease in strength; normally, it’s not.

 What is the main cause of undercut in welding?